Trevor's Law - Create a national registry for convicted child abusers and killers.

 I can't bring back my precious Trevor, but I can help keep other children from becoming victims as well.
 Please help me spread the word, so that we can create Trevor's Law.
 Sign this petition, tell your friends and family to sign it.
 Contact lawmakers on Trevor's behalf.
 Together we can make this country safer for all of our children.

-September 26, 2011 is 15 years since my precious Trevor was murdered.
+September 26, 2016 was 20 years since my precious Trevor was murdered.
 Please help us spread the word about Trevor's Law, to create a national registry for convicted child abusers and killers, so that Trevor's life and death can help save the lives of children everywhere.

 Be sure to "Like" Trevor's Voice on Facebook, and pass the link along to your family and friends.
 Perhaps together, we can save a life.